Dear Consumer Ed:

 - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually.

-- Copies of these audits and insurance policies must be filed annually with the Governor's Office of Consumer Protection.
+- Copies of these audits and insurance policies must be filed annually with the Georgia Department of Law’s Consumer Protection Unit.

-Please report any violations to the Governor's Office of Consumer Protection by visiting www.consumer.ga.gov, or calling 404-651-8600.
+Please report any violations to the Georgia Department of Law’s Consumer Protection Unit by visiting www.consumer.ga.gov, or calling 404-651-8600.

 If you enjoyed this post, make sure you subscribe to my RSS feed!